Gudahtt/prettier-plugin-sort-json/README.md

 This plugin adds a JSON preprocessor that will sort JSON files containing a JSON object alphanumerically by key.
 JSON files containing Arrays or other non-Object values are skipped.

-Currently we only perform a shallow sort.
-Nested objects are not sorted.

 Object entries are sorted by key using [`Array.sort`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort), according to each character's Unicode code point value.

 ## Examples